Illarion-eV/Illarion-Lua/source/includes/classes/character/_attributes.md

 ```lua
 character:getRace()
 ```
-Returns the race of a character.
+Returns the race of the character.

-* Constitution
+### Character - Constitution

 #### `increasePoisonValue(number amount)`
 ```lua